aws-samples/aws-snow-tools-for-eks-anywhere/container-registry-ami-builder/README.md

   "harbor_version":<The latest Harbor version from https://github.com/goharbor/harbor/releases>
  }
 ```
-### Pre-load Docker Container Images
+### Pre-load Container Images
 There are two ways to pre-load your customer container images.
-Both ways are supported and export your container images into the `~/aws-snow-tools-for-eks-anywhere/container-registry-ami-builder/images` folder as tar files.
-The tar files will get imported into your Harbor registry after the Harbor registry is started on a Snowball device.
+You can use either of them or use both in a single build.
+The images will be pushed to your Harbor registry after the Harbor registry is started on a Snowball device.
 #### Script assisted
 This only works if your AMI build EC2 instance has access to the specific registry where your images are hosted.
 Put each container image's NAME[:TAG|@DIGEST] in `images.txt` file.
 The AMI build process will iterate over `images.txt`, pull and save the images as tar files to the `~/aws-snow-tools-for-eks-anywhere/container-registry-ami-builder/images` directory.